yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

 fr_ids_tr = np.array([o[:frlen_90] for o in fr_ids])
 ```

-We’ve got our tokenized, numerixalized English and French datasets, now we need to create a dataset pytorch object, and then use the dataset to create a datalaoder, the dataset is quite simple, we set our example in `__init__` and then we declare `__getitem__` that return a given example / label when an idex is passed, and the `__len__` method that return the number of examples, so we then create val and train dataset for both language, the validation partition is 10% of the total dataset.
+We’ve got our tokenized, we've also converted the tokens into numerical values for the English and French datasets, now we need to create a dataset pytorch object, and then use the dataset to create a datalaoder, the dataset is quite simple, we set our example in `__init__` and then we declare `__getitem__` that return a given example / label when an index is passed, and the `__len__` method that return the number of examples, so we then create val and train dataset for both language, the validation partition is 10% of the total dataset.

 ```python
 np.random.seed(42)